 The company is one of "The Big Three" in the United States of America, produces a number of popular brands.
 Some of their brands are based in other countries, most of which are in Europe.

 General Motors produces a number of engines which are available as a "crate engine", or engine you can buy, brand new, without a car.
-They are mostly known for their V8 engines, particular their 5.7 liter V8.
+They are well known for their V8 engines, particular their 5.7 liter (350 CI) V8 and their LS line of V8s.

 2009 GM Bailout